Tey/speedcrunch-nightlies/etc/HOWTO-MINGW32.md

 Once Qt has been built, set an environment variable to the path which contains the produced files:

     export QT_PATH_W32=`pwd`/install-release-static

+If you want to move or rename the `install-release-static` folder, you will need to create the file `qt.conf` in the `bin` subfolder with the following content:

+    [Paths]
+    Prefix = ..

+**FIXME: we need `qcollectiongenerator` in order to build the manual but we cannot build it from mingw using the `-make tools` option as this will produce a Windows executable which we cannot use for building SpeedCrunch for Windows from Linux.
+Maybe we have to install it using the distribution packages?**

 ## Installing Python and required modules
 Install [Python](https://www.python.org/downloads/) 2.7+ or 3.4+ and [pip](https://pip.pypa.io/en/latest/installing/) if not already installed.
 Then install the required modules: